tannerwheeler/math5620/rk4.md

 **Description/Purpose:** This method is the Runge Kutta 4th order iterative method.
 This will iteratively find values of the solution with 5 steps.
 First it will estimate a value for `k1`, then `k2` using `k1`, then `k3` using `k2`, and finally `k4` using `k3`.
 Once all of these values have been found `U1` will be solved for using `k1`, `k2`, `k3`, and `k4`.
 This will iteratively use the previous solutions for each preceeding solution.

 **Input:** A function must be defined and implemented to be passed into this method.
 An interval start `x0` and end `x1` must be passed into the function.
-The function also needs an initial value for the solution `y0` and the number of steps taken in the interval `n`.
+The function also needs an initial value for the solution `y0` and the change in t as the parameter `n`.

 **Output:** This method will return a vector of all the `U1` solutions approximated during the iterations.
 These will be the values of each step of the solution.
 They will be in the order found.